 In addition to the eye diagram, it is often important to view signals versus time.
 For example, it is instructive to see what the field values were doing in the vicinity of a bit error.
-All of the plots which display symbol-center values will indicate if that symbol is errored by coloring the point red (assuming that the data is synchronized to the indicated pattern).
-The Measurement vs. Time plot is particularly useful in this way as it helps to distinguish errors due to noise, pattern dependence, or pattern errors.
+All of the plots that display symbol-center values will indicate if that symbol errors by coloring the point red (assuming that the data is synchronized to the indicated pattern).
+The Measurement vs. Time plot is particularly useful to distinguish errors due to noise, pattern dependence, or pattern errors.

-Errored symbol in Measurement vs. Time plot.
+Errored symbol (red dot) in Measurement vs. Time plot.